taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 The bright blue ball is now just about at the halfway point.
 Asoka collapses at the foot a tree, sitting in the largest patch of shade they can find, and pulls out their almost empty water canteen.
 They carefully pour water into their mouth through their face veil.

-Iri: *"I think in a few hours it'll be back down below 45."*
+Iri: *"This is insane, we have to stay in the shade!"*

 Asoka: *"Yeah?
 Ok...in that case, I'll rest a bit..."*

 Asoka immediately falls asleep where they sit.
-Iri checks Asoka's vitals by running its arms along Asoka's outfit above their heart, lungs, stomach, and kidneys, as the eSyrup cloth gives Iri readouts of the organs' functional well-being.
-Iri then starts to gather [Babassu](https://en.wikipedia.org/wiki/Attalea_speciosa) palm leaves from the forest floor to make into a makeshift sun canopy.
+Iri dashes over and checks Asoka's vitals by running its arms along Asoka's outfit above their heart, lungs, stomach, and kidneys.
+As they do, the eSyrup cloth gives Iri readouts of each organs' functional well-being.
+Satisfied, Iri then starts to gather [Babassu](https://en.wikipedia.org/wiki/Attalea_speciosa) palm leaves from the forest floor to make into a makeshift sun canopy.

 ### Page 6

 The sun is setting in the sky, deep red light rays cutting horizontally once more through the trees.
 Asoka is now sprawled on the ground, fully horizontal underneath Iri's makeshift sun canopy, which is large enough to cover Asoka's full body-length in shade.
+Several large leaves are drenched in water and wrapped around Asoka.

 *More references for pioneer species in the rainforest and forest restoration: https://globalforestatlas.yale.edu/amazon/conservation-initiatives/forest-restoration*